jagrvargen/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 4. 4-never_empty.sql - Creates the table id_not_null with default id 1 and name row.

 5. 5-unique_id.sql - Creates the table unique_id with default value 1. id must be unique.

+6. 6-states.sql - Creates the database hbtn_0d_usa and the table states in it.
+States will have a unique integer id, not null, auto-generated, as a primary key.
+Name row cannot be null.